synopse/mORMot2/src/core/README.md

 Purpose of this unit is to avoid any direct use of `TypInfo.pas` RTL unit, which is not exactly compatible between compilers, and lacks of direct RTTI access with no memory allocation.
 We define pointers to RTTI record/object to access `TypeInfo()` via a set of explicit methods.
 Here fake record/objects are just wrappers around pointers defined in Delphi/FPC RTL's `TypInfo.pas` with the magic of inlining.
 We redefined all RTTI definitions as `TRtti*` types to avoid confusion with type names as published by the `TypInfo` unit.

 At higher level, the new `TRttiCustom` class is the main cached entry of our customizable RTTI,accessible from the global `Rtti.*` methods.
-It is enhanced in the `mormot.core.json` unit to support JSON.
+It is enhanced as `TRttiJson` in the `mormot.core.json` unit to support JSON.

 ### mormot.core.buffers